This article provides a list of essential terminologies used within OneConnect.

 Modern Authentication |

-Modern Authentication is the process/ability to log into a site using additional credentials beyond username and password.
-Most commonly seen as a Client ID & Client Secret, this provides an additional level of security and is also considered as more secure than traditional username and password combinations. |
+Modern Authentication enhances login security by requiring additional credentials beyond a username and password.
+Commonly, this includes a Client ID & Client Secret, offering an elevated level of security compared to traditional username and password combinations. |

 |